 Bronco Village Apartments

-To live in the apartments, the student needs to have been in college for four semesters and be a junior or senior.
-Nontraditional student who are close to 21 year old are allowed to live in the apartments even if they not juniors or seniors.
-Students enrolled in the 22+ program or over the age of 23 must live off campus.
+To live in the on-campus apartments, you'll need to have been in college for four semesters and be a junior or senior.
+Non-traditional students who are close to 21 year old are also allowed to live in the apartments even if they not juniors or seniors.

-Age and good behavior have their benefits.
-For example, groups of sophomores, juniors and seniors, each of whom must have a GPA of 3.25 or higher, can apply to live in honor houses.
-When considering applications to honors houses, the College gives preference to students who have demonstrated campus leadership and involvement and maintained records of good conduct in the residence halls or apartments.
+Age and good behavior have their benefits!
+Sophomores, juniors and seniors with a GPA of 3.25 or higher can apply to live in college houses.
+When considering applications to college houses, the College gives preference to students who have demonstrated campus leadership and involvement and maintained records of good conduct in the residence halls or apartments.